Should I Give the Bones to My Dog?

-Dr. Camille DeClement, Vice President of an ASPCA Animal Hospital (AAH) suggests selecting chews for your dog that cannot be consumed in big pieces or too quickly.
+The Vice President of an ASPCA Animal Hospital (AAH), Dr. Camille DeClement, recommends choosing chews for your dog that cannot be chewed in large parts or too rapidly.

 What do we do?

-You can scour the web and find many different opinions telling you if you should or should not feed dogs bones and if you do, what kind you should and should not give them.
+You may search on the internet and discover various perspectives advising you on whether you should feed your dog bones or not, and if you provide them, what kinds of bones you should and should not give them.

 Although reading this article on my blog did not likely make your choice any more straightforward, I intend that it provides some insight into the many perspectives about feeding bones to dogs.

 Assess the circumstances around ourselves and our dogs, ascertain how we feel about providing our dog with a bone, and come to a conclusion.